 When our son was born in 2017, we both superfunded his account for a total of $150,000.
 My mother then contributed another $56,500 over four calendar years to equal a total contribution of $206,500.
 Given my wife and I superfunded the account, we aren’t allowed to contribute again for five year (2022).

-The 529 plan is up about 41% to $292,000, or just enough to pay for four years of private college tuition, room, and board today.
+Our 529 plan is up about 41% to $292,000.
+This is just enough to pay for four years of private college tuition, room, and board today.
 Sadly, by the time our son goes to college in 2035, four years at a private university will likely cost closer to $600,000, including room and board.

 Given my wife and I are of average intelligence, it is unlikely our son will get much in merit scholarships.
 I got a $500 international merit grant for studying abroad in China.
 My wife also got a $500 grant, mostly because she grew up in a low-income household.
 Thankfully, William & Mary cost less than $5,000 a year in tuition when we attended.